 If you’re just looking for ways to maximize and maintain your gains, it would be better to choose the safer option and just enjoy meals containing any of the food items listed here.

-However, if you’re really serious about skipping these natural aromatase inhibitors, you should at least consult with a doctor or dietitian before taking any supplements.
-Know how much anti-estrogen you need and don’t forget to follow the recommended dose.
+However, if you’re really serious about skipping these natural aromatase inhibitors, you should at least consult with a doctor or run a blood test before taking any supplements.
+Know how much anti-estrogen you need by checking your estrogen levels first: